The Calico Group

 Health & Safety Representatives Committee

 Thomas Berry, Calico’s Health & Safety Manager, chairs the Health & Safety Representatives Committee, a team of 15 volunteers from across The Calico Group.
 The committee meets bi-monthly to discuss issues around worker safety.
-This team were tasked with trialing two competitive devices and providing their feedback via a questionnaire.
+This team were tasked with trialling two competitive devices and providing their feedback via a questionnaire.
 Ease of use and relevant functions were two of the primary areas of investigation.

 SOS Fob meets all lone worker requirements